NVIDIA/ncore/docs/notes/conventions.rst

    :align: right

 The position and orientation of the ego car, as well as other objects in the scene, are expressed in the earth-centered-earth-fixed (ECEF) coordinate system in the form of SE3 matrices.
-To avoid very large coordinates, we set the first pose of the ego car in the sequence to an identity matrix ``base_pose`` and express all other poses relative to it. [#f1]_
+To avoid very large coordinates, we set the first pose of the ego car in the sequence to an identity matrix and express all other poses relative to it.
+This reference pose is available as ``T_rig_world_base`` [#f1]_

 **Rig coordinate frame**